 Commemorative essay by Sir Geoffrey Owen

 The anniversary was also commemorated with the publication of an essay on Harold Wincott and his influence, written by former FT editor, Sir Geoffrey Owen.
 Entitled ‘Harold Wincott: financial journalist and defender of liberal capitalism’, it traces Wincott’s career, explores his many contributions to politics, economic thinking and financial journalism, and describes the work of the Foundation.
-The text of the essay is available on this site.
-You can download it in pdf format by clicking on this link.
+The text of the essay is available in html and pdf format here.
 Sir Geoffrey also wrote an article for the Financial Times on Harold Wincott.
-You can download it here.

 The essay is also available in pamphlet form.
 Copies may be obtained from the Secretary at firstname.lastname@example.org.